 Cravings take on all forms, but none are more repulsive or worrying to those around you than pica.
 If a desire to get your fill of clay, sand, or even animal feces seems familiar, you could well be living with pica.
-So how do you tell if you're just suffering from a deficiency that's causing you to desire unusual non-food items, or if you have this eating disorder?
+It may be a good idea to get yourself checked for nutritional deficiencies (particularly zinc, iron!) as an underlying cause for the unusual eating behavior.

 Nibbling on bits of chalk, dirt, sand, and even paint might seem utterly disgusting to the average person, but for someone with pica, these are perfectly usual cravings.
 Horrifying as it may seem, for those with symptoms of pica, an intense desire to eat non-food materials is not only typical but almost normal and routine.

 Pica, as the condition is called, alludes to the magpie’s (also called Pica pica) habit of eating pretty much anything it can lay its beak on.
 For those with pica, characterized by the desire to eat non-nutritious objects that are not what you might consider food, this is a reality.

 According to the American Pregnancy Association, as many as 25 to 30 percent of all young children have pica cravings.
 And while pregnant women have gone down in the annals of history for all manner of bizarre craving, pica cravings are not as common.1